 Cliff enjoyed success with the smaller products he manufactured, which included metal napkin holders and plant stands, and sought to expand to wood as well.
 In 1976, he founded Manchester Wood Inc. in Manchester, Vermont and expanded from metal to focus primarily on manufacturing solid wood products.

 Originally, Manchester Wood's plant occupied the entire building that is now known as the Manchester Square Shopping Center with a small gift shop in the front of the factory, selling small wood products that included towel holders and spice racks.
-Luke Eriksen, grandson of Cliff and employee of Manchester Wood, remembers this location fondly as "a very sweet space."

 A Vision of Building Solid Wood Furniture